Optimality of universal conclusive entanglement concentration protocols: Conclusion

-\textit{Conclusion---} In this work, we have established rigorous optimality bounds for universal conclusive entanglement purification protocols (EPPs) that transform multiple copies of pure two-qubit states into a maximally entangled Bell state.
+In this work, we have established rigorous optimality bounds for universal conclusive entanglement concentration protocols that transform multiple copies of pure two-qubit states into a maximally entangled Bell state.
 We focused on protocols that operate without prior knowledge of the input state's entanglement structure, a key requirement for practical applications.

 Our main contributions are threefold.
 First, for states with a known Schmidt basis, we derived the optimal success probability ($2|\alpha\beta|^2$) for converting two copies into a Bell state using LOCC (Theorem~\ref{theo1}).
 Second, for arbitrary two-qubit pure states with unknown Schmidt basis, we determined the optimal probability of converting two copies into a state within a fixed Schmidt basis (Theorem~\ref{theo2}), bounded by $2(|c_1c_4| + |c_2c_3|)^2$.
-Third, by combining these results, we obtained the tight bound in Eq.~\eqref{opt4copies} for converting four copies of an arbitrary two-qubit pure state directly into a Bell state (Theorem~\ref{theo3}).
+Third, by combining these results, we obtained the tight bound in Eq.~\eqref{opt4copies} for converting four copies of an arbitrary two-qubit pure state directly into a Bell state using concatenated protocols based on two-qubit operations (Theorem~\ref{theo3}).

-We also demonstrate that the protocol by Kalman et al.~\cite{kalman2024} saturates these bounds, proving its optimality as a universal conclusive EPP.
+We also demonstrate that the protocol by Kalman et al.~\cite{Kalman2025Dec} saturates these bounds, proving its optimality as a universal conclusive ECP.
 Furthermore, we computed the expected success probability over Haar-random states, obtaining an average value of $\approx 1.9\%$, which serves as a benchmark for practical implementations.

 A critical insight from our work is the inherent trade-off between universality and efficiency: While Vidal's formula achieves higher conversion probabilities for specific input states (e.g., $P_{\text{Vidal}} = 1$ for $\lambda < 1/\sqrt{2}$), universal protocols necessarily incur a success probability reduction [e.g., $2\lambda(1-\lambda)$] due to the constraint of operating without prior state knowledge.
 This quantifies the fundamental cost of universality in entanglement distillation.